Cubesoup/fomega/results/test-results.md

 * Term Expansion When Removing Mutual Recursion

-Individual tests have been plotted as points, with the X coordinate being the size (in number of constructors required to represent) of the system of mutually recursive equations under consideration, and the Y coordinate being the size of the system once mutuall recursion has been removed.

 A system of N mutually recursive types t1,t2,...,tN can be thought of as a system of fixed point equations